Ipstenu/Impostercide/readme.txt

 = Will this work on older versions of WordPress? =

-This will work on WordPress from version 2.1 and up.
+This will work on WordPress from version 2.1 and up, however it's no longer supported on anything before 5.7.

+= How do I change the message that displays? =

+Go to the TOOLS menu and click on 'Impostercide'.
+There you can customize the message.

 = Will this work on MultiSite? =

-Yes.
+Yes, but only the network admin can change the messages, and they control it for the whole network.

 = Can this catch innocents? =